 1. What is the function of ignition timing?

-Therefore, Ignition Timing supplies the spark at the very accurate timing in order to burn the air-fuel mixture.
+Therefore, ignition timing supplies the spark at a very accurate timing to burn the air-fuel mixture.
 After a compression stroke, the Ignition System delivers a spark at the right time.

 2. What are the symptoms of bad timing?

-The symptoms of bad timing include backfiring, pinging and a car running too lean or rich.
-If you notice some of these signs in your car then you need to adjust the timing.
+The bad timing symptoms include backfiring, pinging, and a car that runs too lean or rich.
+If you notice some of these signs in your car, then you need to adjust the timing.

 3. How do 4-cycle engines work?

 A 4-cycle engine has four strokes which include the intake, compression, power as well as exhaust.

 On to the first stroke, the intake, fuel, and air are taken into the cylinder for combustion.

 As for the compression step, the piston exerts pressure to this mixture of air and fuel.
 Pressure here is necessary to produce enough explosions.
 A proper explosion is important for attaining propulsion out of the procedure.

 Air compresses fully only when the piston is at its top level, which is called the “top-dead-center.”
 This time is ideal for the spark-plug to fire.